Coronavirus disease or COVID-19 is caused by SARS-CoV-2 virus. Its severity may range from mild common cold symptoms to severe respiratory syndrome.

 - Practice food safety.
 Use separate chopping boards and utensils for meat.
 Wash your hands after touching raw meat.

-- Adhere to these rules while travelling as well.
+- Adhere to these rules while traveling as well.

 Q: What Is The Best Handwashing Technique?